A Message from the Program Director

 Dear Prospective Applicant for a Residency:

 It is a pleasure to welcome you to the Ophthalmology Residency Program at SUNY Upstate Medical University in Syracuse, N.Y.
 This residency began in 1950 and remains the only training program serving the Syracuse metropolitan area of almost a million people as well as a much larger catchment area for those requiring subspecialty care.
 This population we serve is very diverse and includes a large refugee population – many with advanced pathology.

 Our core principle is to provide comprehensive training for our residents so each can confidently practice or start a fellowship upon graduation.
 We put emphasis on patient ownership and expect that the patient will see you as the physician and you will work to meet those expectations.

 One of the distinguishing characteristics of this program is a willingness to continually modernize and improve.
 Resident input is heavily utilized in the creation, evaluation and implementation of these enhancements.
-From updating the wet lab to improving the electronic-medical-record interface to creating a Women in Ophthalmology group, there are constant efforts to expand the overall experience and wellness.
+From updating the wet lab with additional work stations and high resolution video, installing a virtual surgical simulator to improving the electronic-medical-record interface to creating a Residency App to joining the Erie Canal Lecture Series, there are constant efforts to expand the overall experience and wellness.

-Logistically things are simple here.
-Our primary clinics and the three hospitals we serve are all within walking distance of each other.
+Logistically, things are simple here.
+Our primary clinics and the four hospitals we serve are all within walking distance of each other.
 The hospital-owned apartment complex is next to our primary clinic, though many of our residents choose to live nearby Downtown and those with families have found many options for affordable housing and good schools.